 Bacteroidetes are anaerobic bacteria, which means that they die when they get in contact with oxygen.
 Therefore, they are not available in any probiotic dietary supplement.

 Instead, the best way to increase Bacteroidetes in your gut is to provide them with some of their favorite food sources, such as apple pectin.
 Apple pectin is a type of prebiotic fiber that provides Bacteroidetes with important nutrients so that they can grow and replicate in your intestinal system.

-In addition, it is important to maintain a healthy balance of good bacteria in your gut and to increase diversity of gut bacteria.
-This can be accomplished by taking a high quality, multi-strain and multi-species probiotic supplement.
+In addition, it is important to maintain a healthy balance of good bacteria in your gut and to increase the diversity of gut bacteria.
+This can be accomplished by taking a high-quality, multi-strain, and multi-species probiotic supplement.

 Certain probiotics, such as OMNi-BiOTiC® BALANCE can also support the restoration of a healthy gut flora.
 In fact, OMNi-BiOTiC® BALANCE contains strains that have been shown in laboratory studies to fight Candida Albicans.

 Foods with Probiotics

 Probiotic bacteria can also be found in certain foods, such as yogurt, kombucha, kefir and fermented vegetables such as fermented sauerkraut or kimchi.
 Any time probiotic bacteria occur in a food or beverage, this is due to a natural fermentation process.

 During this process, you essentially allow bacteria and fungi to grow.
 While it is beneficial to incorporate probiotic foods and beverages into your diet, this does not compare to taking a high quality, multi-strain probiotic supplement.
 Here’s why: